"Strength does not come from physical capacity. It comes from an indomitable will."

 The Feel of Strength

-You can feel the difference between strength that serves life and strength that serves ego.
+We can feel the difference between strength that serves life and strength that serves ego.
 The first feels grounding and connecting.
 The second feels isolating and exhausting, always needing proof.

 Strength and Vulnerability

 This is counterintuitive.
 We often think strength means being invulnerable.
-But the Warrior who cannot feel is not truly strong—he's defended.
+But the Warrior who cannot feel is not truly strong.
+He's defended.
 His armor protects him from pain but also from connection, from learning, from being changed by what he encounters.

 Strength and Service

-When strength loses its connection to service, it becomes dangerous—the Bully's power without heart.
-When strength stays connected to service, it becomes a gift—the Warrior's capacity to protect what he loves.
+When strength loses its connection to service, it becomes dangerous.
+The Bully's power without heart.
+When strength stays connected to service, it becomes a gift.
+The Warrior's capacity to protect what he loves.
 Others can feel safe and inspired in his presence.

 Strength and Patience